 On 7 December 2022, the Commission published its proposal to further review the European Market Infrastructure Regulation (also known as EMIR 3.0) with the aim of reducing reliance from UK clearing houses and foster EU clearing attractiveness.
 The key part of the proposal is the introduction of the obligation for counterparties subject to the clearing obligation to hold an active account (AA) at an EU CCP, and clear with an EU CCP a portion of their trades of derivatives products considered of systemic importance to the EU or to one or more of its Member States (interest rate derivatives denominated in euro and Polish zloty, CDS denominated in euro and short-term interest Rate derivatives (STIR) denominated in euro).
-The Council and the EU Parliament started their discussions on the proposal in early 2023.
+The Council and the EU Parliament reached a provisional agreement on the text of EMIR 3.0 in February 2024.
+In late April 2024 the EU Parliament endorsed its final position deleting and easing several proposals put forward by the Commission while the Council's position definition is ongoing.
+Final phase of the legislative process is expected at earliest at the end of the 2024 after the EU election.